ayub-ansari/Salesforce-SOQL-Apex-Query-Builder/README.md

 Here is the example:

-Let's suppose, you need to make a query like [SELECT Id, Name FROM Account] then you need to follow the below given steps:
+Let's suppose, you need to make a query like [SELECT Id, Name FROM Account WHERE Type='Customer'] then you need to follow the below given steps:

 1. Create an instance of apex class:
 SOQLApexUtility.QueryBuilder queryObject = new SOQLApexUtility.QueryBuilder();